Senior dog diet: Vitamin E

 Vitamin E is an antioxidant that can be supplemented in the diet in order to strengthen the effect of fatty acid supplementations.
 This vitamin works to decrease the production of pro-inflammatory markers that are found in synovial fluid of the joints.
 With the help of this antioxidant, chronic inflammation can be avoided which aids senior dogs in maintaining a healthier immune system as well as helping to ease the symptoms of osteoarthritis.
 Also, formation of H_{2}O_{2}, which is a reactive oxygen species that suppress lymphocyte proliferation, can be decreased by vitamin E.

 β-Carotene

 Beta-carotene can be found in certain vegetables and it is a highly potent antioxidants.
 The number of T-cells is naturally decreased with age, leading to compromised immune function.
 However, in old dogs supplemented with dietary beta-carotene had no statistical difference in the amount of CD4+ T cells when compared to younger dogs.
 It can also enhance cell-mediated immune responses and help prevent cancer.
-Dogs supplemented with high dose of dietary beta-carotene may show red discolouration of feces and staining of hair.
+Dogs supplemented with high dose of dietary beta-carotene may show red discoloration of feces and staining of hair.
 However, toxicity level of beta-carotene in dogs is not clearly understood as dogs can also cleave beta-carotene into vitamin A in their intestines.